Gateway API Adoption Guide

 filters:

-- type: RequestHeaderModifier # Only predefined filters allowed
+- type: RequestHeaderModifier # only predefined filters can be used

 requestHeaderModifier: